killer415tv/gw2_speedometer/README.md

 - **Dependencies Missing**: Execute `update.bat` to reinstall packages
 - **Game Not Detected**: Ensure Guild Wars 2 is running before launching
 - **Performance Issues**: Close unnecessary applications while racing
+- **Multiplayer Connection Failed**: Check your internet connection and firewall settings

+### Network Troubleshooting
+The speedometer uses specific ports for multiplayer:
+- **UDP 41234** - Position updates (can be blocked by firewalls)
+- **TCP 41235** - Critical messages
+- **WebSocket 3002** - Player snapshots

+If you have connection issues, ensure these ports are not blocked.

 ### Getting Help
-1. Check the detailed [INSTALL.md](INSTALL.md) guide for comprehensive troubleshooting
+1. Check the detailed [INSTALL.md](gw2_speedometer_internal/INSTALL.md) guide for comprehensive troubleshooting
 2. Use "🔧 Check Dependencies" in the launcher for diagnostic information
 3. Visit [beetlerank.com](https://beetlerank.com) for community support
 4. Report issues on GitHub with system information and error messages